How I Use Planisphere For Star Hopping

 back of the Guide to the Stars planisphere

 What I have described would be true for any planisphere.
 However, each publisher adds their own value by including all sorts of other information.
-The image at the right is the back of the Guide to the Stars planisphere.
+The above image is the back of the Guide to the Stars planisphere.
 It includes:

 • information on the phases of the moon